scriubuguri/HoliDates/README.md

 pip install -r requirements.txt
 ```

-5. visit [Abstract API](https://app.abstractapi.com/dashboard) and follow the steps to register and obtain an API key.
+5. Visit [Abstract API](https://app.abstractapi.com/dashboard) and follow the steps to register and obtain an API key.
 After you have obtained the API key, configure the `your_api_key` variable in the `views.py` file with your key.

 6. Before run the app, open the `HoliDates` folder (where you have the `manage.py` file) and apply the migrations: